e-protocol/server-clientHTTP/README.md

 6) Server should be able uploading by wget or curl**

 ##Note!
-*
+* No additional information was provided.
+So this solution is abstract and not applicable for real purposes.
+Moreover, due time limitation and various ways to process http requests, the last point was skipped.
+See below:
-** This wasn't achieved directly.
-Server is able to take on files in next algorithm:
+** No wget and curl support.
+But!
+Custom client was created to demonstrate that server is able to take on files in next algorithm:
 - Client send file via single http POST request
 - File is transfered as string in req.body() with additional information about FileName.size() and FileName.extension decoded in front
 - First byte is a size of fileName + .extension
 - Next bytes are the file name

-##Requirements
+- Server just read this information and remove it from file before saving
+*** No multi-part request write support.
+No file size check!

+##Build Requirements
+- Boost 1.83 (Both)
+- GCC 14.2 (Server)
+- VS Code with cmake and c++ extensions (Server)
+- Visual Studio 2022 (client)

 ##Instructions